Unreinforced Masonry Buildings - What & Why

 Technical Standard:

 • Director’s Rule 6-2023, A Method for the Seismic Improvement of Unreinforced Masonry (URM) Buildings.
-The intent of this rule is to provide a voluntary methodology for seismic improvements to URMs which addresses testing and quality of existing masonry constructions and mitigates collapse hazards in an earthquake.This rule will formally allow use of the alternate method for retrofit, reducing costs to building owners compared to a code-based retrofit while increasing life safety of the building.
+The intent of this rule is to provide a voluntary methodology for seismic improvements to URMs which addresses testing and quality of existing masonry constructions and mitigates collapse hazards in an earthquake.This rule will formally provide a pathway for the alternate method for retrofit, reducing costs to building owners compared to a code-based retrofit while increasing the life safety of the building.

-• Components of the Draft URM Retrofit Technical Standard will be adopted through the above Director’s Rule.
-It is SDCI's intent SDCI to pursue adoption of the draft Technical Standard to establish minimum compliance standards for retrofit of URMs.
-This draft Technical Standard will inform the development of the mandatory retrofit ordinance requested in Resolution 32033.
+• Components of the Draft URM Retrofit Technical Standard have been adopted through the above Director’s Rule.
+It is SDCI's goal to adopt the draft Technical Standard into the Seattle Existing Building Code (SEBC) to establish minimum compliance standards for the retrofit of URMs, as requested in Resolution 32033.

 • We held two virtual public meetings providing opportunities for questions and answers on the draft URM Retrofit Technical Standard on June 8, 2023, and June 12, 2023.
 Be sure to check out slides and recording from these presentations.